anhquan0412/fastai_v1/CONTRIBUTING.md

 * Please read [Contributing to the documentation]() *link to be added*

+## Validate any notebooks you're contributing to

+* When you are done working on a notebook improvement, if you were using a text editor to make  changed, please, make sure to validate that notebook's format, by simply loading it in the jupyter notebook.

+Alternatively, you could use a CLI JSON validation tool, e.g. [jsonlint](https://jsonlint.com/):

+    jsonlint-php example.ipynb

+but it's second best, since you may have a valid JSON, but invalid notebook format, as the latter has extra requirements on which fields are valid and which are not.

 ## Git: a mandatory notebook strip out

-Currently we only store `source` code cells under git.
+Currently we only store `source` code cells under git (and a few extra fields for documentation notebooks).
 If you would like to commit or submit a PR, you need to confirm to that standard.

 This is done automatically during `diff`/`commit` git operations, but you need to configure your local repository once to activate that instrumentation.